 and for French New Wave here

-Lectures and screenings will take place in the Henry Travers Studio, The Maltings Arts Centre, Eastern Lane, Berwick-upon-Tweed
+Lectures and screenings will take place at The Maltings Arts Centre, Eastern Lane, Berwick-upon-Tweed

 Lectures will start at 1.30 pm and will last 1 hour.
 There will then be a 15-minute break before the screening, which will take place at 2.45 pm.
 After the screening, there will be a Q&A/discussion, and the session finishes by 5pm.